Worklytics/psoxy/docs/aws/guides/api-gateway.md

 Nonetheless, should you wish to use API Gateway we provide **alpha** support for this.
 It is needed if you wish to put your Lambda functions on a VPC (See `lambdas-on-vpc.md`).

+In particular:
+  - IAM policy that allows api gateway methods to be invoked by the proxy caller role is defined once, using wildcards, and exposes GET/HEAD/POST methods for all resources.
+While methods are further constrained by routes and the proxy rules themselves, this could be another enforcement point at the infrastructure level - at expense of N policies + attachments in your terraform plan instead of 1.
+  - proxy instances exposed as lambda function urls have 55s timeout, but API Gateway seems to support 30s as max - so this may cause timeouts in certain APIs

 ## Usage
 Prequisites: